Deferred Adjudication / Pretrial Diversion

 A statute will set the eligibility requirements, but a prosecutor will make the ultimate determination about whether or not to allow a defendant to enter into a diversion program before trial.
 In some jurisdictions, judges can suggest this or have the final say.

 Sometimes a defendant's entry is based on the prosecutors obtaining the consent of the victim of the crime Certain factors, (such as previous involvement in a diversion program), can make a defendant ineligible for participation.
 Additionally, prosecutors will usually require a candidate to waive their right to a speedy trial and their protections under the relevant statute of limitations.

 If the defendant fails to meet the conditions of the pretrial diversion program, prosecutors can put the defendant on trial as if no diversion had taken place.

-Deferred adjudication (also called "a stay of adjudication") begins after a defendant has pled guilty or nolo contendere.
+Deferred adjudication (also called "a stay of adjudication") begins after a defendant has pleaded guilty or nolo contendere.
 In this way, it resembles probation, but in most other respects a deferred adjudication proceeds similarly to a pretrial diversion.

 Even though the defendant pleads guilty or nolo contendere in a deferred adjudication, the court will not enter a judgment of guilt.
 Instead, the court will lay out a number of conditions that the defendant must meet.
 If the defendant meets the conditions, the charges are dismissed and the defendant will not have a record of conviction.

 If, on the other hand, the defendant does not satisfy the conditions, the court will enter a judgment and determine a punishment.
 At this point, the defendants record will show a conviction.